-Baseline energy service demands are provided exogenously to MESSAGEix, for the NGFS scenarios based on SSP2 with a COVID update based on Kikstra et al., 2021.
+Baseline energy service demands are provided exogenously to MESSAGEix, for the NGFS scenarios based on the latest SSP3 development.
 These baseline demands are adjusted endogenously based on energy price changes using the MESSAGEix-MACRO link.
 There are seven energy service demands that are provided to MESSAGEix, including: